Malcolli/Javascript_Media_Player/README.md

 # Javascript_Media_Player

 This was one my first Javascript Project.
-Needs Html work, but it works
+Needs CSS work, but it works